yazhcodes/bikesharing/README.md

     </li>
     <li>
         <h3>Time to Show the Bikes some Love</h3>
-        <p>Despite the frequent rides across New York, some bikes are being over utiilized than others, which has been picked up by this chart.
+        <p>Despite the frequent rides across New York, a select few bikes are found to be over utiilized than the others, and fortunately this trend has been picked up by the below chart.
 It's evident that these bikes are crying out to get some tuning done as soon as possible without hurting the riders' routines.</p>
         <div align='center'>
             <img src='https://github.com/yazhcodes/bikesharing/blob/main/Resources/Images/Bike%20Utilization.png' width=600 height=500></img>
         </div>